robthompson16/support-for-early-career-teachers/content/education-development-trust/year-1-developing-effective-classroom-practice/spring-week-1-ect-evidence.md

 <h5>Link back to the question</h5>
  As you can see, not having enough seating is a key issue in our school
         because pupils have a lot of energy at lunchtime which they need to run off outside.
-If all they do is queue, then they won't work as hard when they get back into lessons!
+If all they do is queue, then they won’t work as hard when they get back into lessons!

 Remember, worked examples should be planned in advance so you can be sure to explain each step in as simple and coherent a way as possible.